 So, I hear people say,

-“Oh, put a piece of fluorite, put a piece of selenite, put a piece of citrine in front of your laptop.”
+“Oh, put a piece of Fluorite, put a piece of Selenite, put a piece of Citrine in front of your laptop.”

 Those crystals are silicates… and silicates amplify that energy.
 We use silicon chips in our electronics to make them work better, so I don’t want to amplify that energy.
-Anyway, let me get off my soapbox I go into that a lot more in my Certified Crystal Healer Course.
+Anyway, let me get off my soapbox I go into that a lot more in my Certified Crystal Practitoner Course.

-What I DO like to use for this purpose is a chunk of BT! (black tourmaline)
+What I DO like to use for this purpose is a chunk of BT!
+(Black Tourmaline)